We take great pride in the gluten free bread we've developed over the years. First and foremost we love the flavor. It just tastes so good.

 this bread but we can't stop it from drying out.
 The best we can do is get you the bread as soon as possible after it's ready.

-Even if the bread loses some moisture, you can still bring it back to life with a quick warm up in the toaster.
+Even if the bread loses some moisture on the outside, you can still bring it back to life with a quick warm up in the toaster.
 You're not making toast.
 Set your toaster on the lowest setting and just warm the bread up a little.
 It will go a long way to bring the cool gluten free bread back to it fresh baked texture.
 This works for all gluten free breads, not just ours.
 However, when it does dry out a little too much, you can still make toast, french toast, croutons, breadcrumbs or stuffing as long as there are no signs of mold.
 In fact, for breadcrumbs, the drier the better.
 If you're really into cooking, how about some gluten free toast at the bottom of your eggs benedict?

-Unfortuantely, many gluten free breads have sacrificed some nutritional value to make the bread appear similar to traditional breads.
+Unfortunately, many gluten free breads have sacrificed some nutritional value to make the bread appear similar to traditional breads.
 We've been able to add more nutrition in the recipe while presenting a beautiful loaf of bread.
 Some highlights include:

 We're going back to a time when your bread was fresh, before the chemicals were added.
 Just the quality ingredients and the care it takes to make gluten free bread this good.
 Bread you can hardly tell is gluten free.